telerik/reporting-docs/getting-started/web-designer/set-up-and-create-basic-report.md

 1. Run the project.
 If everything is fine, you should see the web page with the designer with the sample report opened, and the onboarding guide to walk you through the main tools in the designer.

-	We recommend getting familiar with the Web Report Desiger by clicking on the `Next` button in the guide.
+	We recommend getting familiar with the Web Report Designer by clicking on the `Next` button in the guide.
 You may skip the guide at any step through the button `End Tour`.
 Pay attention to the Search functionality of the designer that lets you locate any report item, section, or property easily.

 	![The web report designer onboarding guide on the last step describing the global Search box.](images/web-designer-guide-search-box.png)